ai-se/Wei_prelim-/README.md

 # written prelim report
-Based on the ``Tuning for software analytics: is it really necessray?'' paper, I added the following sections:
+Based on the ``Tuning for software analytics: is it really necessary?'' paper, I added the following sections:

 * Motivation: kind of software analytics tasks using data mining